Nor the Moon by Night: Critical

 The Monthly Film Bulletin wrote: "Into this story of love and adventure in the African jungle the Rank Organisation has put a great deal of money and time spent on location work, a highly professional director (Ken Annakin), and two of its most talented young actors, Michael Craig and Patrick McGoohan, both of whom are capable of performances of real quality.
 It is sad that such resources should have been squandered on material of pulp magazine level, in which neither character nor incident nor theme has any coherence or interest, Given such an assignment, no one concerned can fairly be criticised for the characterless result."

 Variety wrote: "The scenery and animal shots of Nor the Moon By Night are great.
 It's too bad that the cast has to get in front of it all.
 And the actors have a rough time of it.
 Apart from competing with the superb colored life of Africa, they are up against an incredibly silly story and stodgy dialog. ...
 In no way does the finished pic stand up to the undoubted effort that must have gone into production. ...
-This farrago of nonsense is relieved only by some first class photography of animal life by Harrry Waxman and the second unit lenser, Alex Bryce plus some stirringly-directed action scenes. ...
+This farrago of nonsense is relieved only by some first class photography of animal life by Harry Waxman and the second unit lenser, Alex Bryce plus some stirringly-directed action scenes. ...
 Ken Annakin has done a good tongue-in-the-cheek job of direction.
 But though he has coped admirably with the physical problems of Darkest Africa, he has been defeated by Guy Elmes' screenplay."

 FilmInk called it "a mess, with traditional Rank strengths (South African location filming, colour, attractive actors) and weaknesses (story, over reliance on contract players).
 The film had a troubled production with various cast and crew getting injured, the crew rebelling, and star Belinda Lee attempting suicide because her married lover wouldn’t leave his wife.
 All of that was more exciting than what’s on screen, although it did result in one of Lee’s best British performances, and the pictures are pretty."